Hero of Faith: Jochebed

 I don’t know if I could have done it.
 The glee on my face would have told Pharaoh’s daughter I was the child’s mother.
 I would have been so giddy maybe Pharaoh’s daughter would have thought I was crazy and asked Miriam to find her another woman to take care of Moses.

 What dreams have you cast aside because of fear?
 Let’s pick them up and start working on them.
 Join me and the Journey writers on Facebook for our Accountability Party.
-We are committed to start something by November 9th, 2018 and we want you onboard for this journey.
+We are committed to starting something by November 9th, 2018 and we want you on board for this journey.

 Challenge: Find a Bible verse or write a prayer to encourage yourself when your faith gets weak.